KeshiroM/ENSE374DATA/README.md

 ENSE374 DATA GROUP REPOSITORY

 Project Idea:

-Creating a web-based platform which will help users/customers to find music (specifically with a similar Genre, Artist) according to their personal interests and preference rather than user history.
+As a group, we planned to create a web-based platform which will help users/customers to find artists (specifically with a similar Genre, Artist) according to their personal interests and preference rather than just their listening history.

 Project background/Business Opportunity: